- Minneapolis Heart Institute, Minneapolis, Minnesota

 A key component of the simple, systematic program is that emergency room physicians (or EMS personnel in some situations) can activate the system with a single phone call.
 In addition, a customized transfer plan was created for each non-PCI-capable hospital.
 The program includes training of all affiliated staff and hospital departments as well as a quality improvement program and systems to support the patient and family during the transfer process.

 More than 1,345 patients have now been treated using this system, which includes 297 patients in the STEMIreceiving hospital, 627 patients in 14 hospitals up to 60 miles away (Zone 1), and 421 patients in 16 hospitals 60 to 210 miles away (Zone 2) from the STEMI-receiving hospital.
-Using this standardized protocol, the median door-to balloon times (from the community STEMI-referral hospitals to balloon inflation in the STEMI-receiving hospital) were 96 minutes in Zone 1 and 118 minutes in Zone 2.
+Using this standardized protocol, the median door-to balloon times (from the community STEMI-referring hospitals to balloon inflation in the STEMI-receiving hospital) were 96 minutes in Zone 1 and 118 minutes in Zone 2.

 North Carolina statewide system